OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 ![snowCover](file-structure-images/snowCoverTIF.png)
 *Above: The binary Colorado snow cover grid for January 16th, 2017.
 Blue = presence of snow.
 Brown = absence of snow.*

-Refer to the [Processing Workflow](overview/#create-the-binary-snow-cover-raster) section for a general description of the SNODAS tools' Create Snow Cover step.
+Refer to the [Processing Workflow](overview/#create-the-binary-snow-cover-raster) section for a general description of the SNODAS Tools' Create Snow Cover step.
 Refer to [Tool Utilities and Functions](overview.md#4-create-the-binary-snow-cover-raster) for detailed information on the Python functions called to create the daily snow cover .tif file.